danneu/hansel/README.md

 }
 ```

-Hansel comes with these `Payload` implementations:
+Hansel comes with these `ResponseBody` implementations:

 - `String`
 - `ByteArray` (struct wrapper around `[UInt8]` so that it can conform)